01 of 04

 An acrostic is a neat way of helping your child figure out what traits are common to people with positive attitudes.
 Here's how to use one:

-- Set a timer for about 5 minutes and brainstorm with your child about all the traits and characteristics that you both see in people with a good outlook on life.
+- Set a timer for about five minutes and brainstorm with your child about all the traits and characteristics that you both see in people with a good outlook on life.
 At this point, don’t worry about... whether the traits begin with the letters found in the word “Attitude.”

 - Next, ask your child to remember some of those traits and word them so they fit in the acrostic.
 For example, your child’s paper might say: